sargarass/spatial-database-coursework/README.md

 ## Cafes near road (Points that are located on distance not more than *R* from the polyline)

 Supposed we wanted to find all nearby cafes to the road.
-For simplification let first table named "Дороги" consists of only one row.
+For simplification let first table named "Дороги" consist of only one row.
 This row specifies the road.
 The spatial part of the key is *polyline* and temporal part is *transaction time*.
-The value is name of the road.
+The value is a name of the road.
 This table is shown below:
 ```
 Table "Дороги" [{